top of page

 About

 Jennifer Pearlstein, Ph.D. is a licensed clinical psychologist, researcher, and scholar.
-Dr. Pearlstein is currently employed as a clinical assistant professor at Washington University in St. Louis in the Pain Management Center through the Department of Anesthesiology.
-She completed her Ph.D. in Clinical Science from the University of California, Berkeley, and her post-doctoral fellowship at the University of Washington in Rehabilitation Medicine.
-She strives to improve mental healthcare through research, clinical practice, writing, and advocacy.
+She operates a private clinical practice and supervises graduate students in the Clinical Science program at Washington University in St. Louis.
+She received her Ph.D. in Clinical Science from the University of California, Berkeley, and completed her postdoctoral fellowship at the University of Washington in Rehabilitation Medicine.
+Her work focuses on improving mental healthcare through clinical practice, research, writing, and advocacy.

 Education